neon experiences (2026): After the big relaunch – is neon still worth it?

 Small exchange BX Swiss – a disadvantage?

-As unknown as the Bern BX Swiss (colloquially known as the “Bern Stock Exchange” or “BX”) is to many investors, it was founded in 1884 and is now a regulated stock exchange under the supervision of the Swiss Financial Market Supervisory Authority FINMA.
+As unknown as the BX Swiss (colloquially known as the “Bern Stock Exchange” or “BX”) is to many investors, it was founded in 1884 and is now a regulated stock exchange under the supervision of the Swiss Financial Market Supervisory Authority FINMA.
 It lost its independence in 2018 and has been a wholly owned subsidiary of Börse Stuttgart GmbH ever since.

 One of neon’s special features is that all of its investment products can only be traded via a single exchange, the BX Swiss.
 In turn, all products offered, including around 750 ETFs, can be traded exclusively in the domestic currency CHF via the BX Swiss.